-With the ISO 3664: 2009, the D50 standard lightning condition has undergone a change.
+With the ISO 3664: 2009, the D50 standard lighting condition has undergone a change.
 It now contains a higher UV spectrum.
-Since this change had not been clearly communicated to all commercial printers and prepress businesses, even today there are many D50 lights with old neon pipes, causing confusion in matching color.
+Since this change had not been clearly communicated to all commercial printers and prepress businesses, even today there are many D50 lights with old neon pipes, causing confusion in matching colour.
 In one printing studio, two D50 light units might be next to each other, that have different UV components and thus, for example, the optical brighteners in modern uncoated papers are visually completely different.

 D65 is standardized viewing condition with 6500 K color temperature.
 It is the default setting for most monitors and is mainly used in color matching etc. for websites, so in media that are considered primarily to be viewed on the monitor.